-He subsequently received guest engagements at important opera houses.
-He performed the title role in Mozart's Don Giovanni at the Teatro La Fenice in Venice, where he also appeared in other productions ("Werther", "The Merry Widow" and "Richard III").
-He was also invited to the Salzburg Festival ("Lulu"), the Salzburg Easter Festival ("Parsifal"), the Glyndebourne Festival ("Eugene Onegin") and the Hamburg State Opera ("Daphne"), to the Teatro dell' Opera di Roma ("The Merry Widow"), to the National Centre for the Performing Arts Beijing ("Arias and Ensembles from Mozart's Operas") and to the festivals in Aix-en-Provence, Edinburgh, St. Margarethen and Verbier.
+He has also made various guest appearances at important opera houses.
+He performed the title role in Mozart's "Don Giovanni" at the Teatro La Fenice in Venice, where he also appeared in other productions ("Werther", "The Merry Widow" and "Richard III").
+He was also invited to the Salzburg Festival ("Lulu"), the Salzburg Easter Festival ("Parsifal"), the Glyndebourne Festival ("Eugene Onegin"), the Hamburg State Opera ("Daphne"), the Teatro dell' Opera di Roma ("The Merry Widow"), the National Centre for the Performing Arts Beijing ("Arias and Ensembles from Mozart's Operas"), and to the festivals in Aix-en-Provence, Edinburgh, St. Margarethen and Verbier.
 He appeared alongside John Malkovich as Giacomo 2 in his music theatre project "The Giacomo Variations" in Europe and North America.

 In addition to his operatic activities, Simon Schnorr established himself as a versatile concert singer.
-His broad repertoire, ranging from baroque to contemporary, has taken him to European music centres such as the Elbphilharmonie Hamburg ("Weihnachtsoratorium"), the Herkulessaal Munich ("Lieder eines fahrenden Gesellen"), the Tonhalle Zurich, the Victoria Hall Geneva (both "Ein deutsches Requiem"), the Auditorium in Milan ("St. John and St. Matthew Passion"), the Konzerthaus Berlin ("Christmas Oratorio") and the Philharmonie Essen ("Carmina Burana").
+His broad repertoire, ranging from baroque to contemporary, has taken him to numerous European music centres, such as the Elbphilharmonie Hamburg (Bach: "Christmas Oratorio"), the Herkulessaal Munich (Mahler: "Lieder eines fahrenden Gesellen"), the Tonhalle Zurich, the Victoria Hall Geneva (both Brahms: "Ein deutsches Requiem"), the Auditorium in Milan (Bach: "St. John and St. Matthew Passion"), the Konzerthaus Berlin (Bach: "Christmas Oratorio") and the Philharmonie Essen (Orff: "Carmina Burana").

 His artistic work is documented in numerous recordings (BR, NDR, SWR, Deutschlandfunk Kultur, arte, ORF, RAI).
 A live recording of the operetta production "Die Faschingsfee" (cpo) at the Staatstheater am Gärtnerplatz in Munich was included in the German Record Critics' Best List.
-For the recording "Polychoral Splendour" (audite), with works by Heinrich Schütz, he was awarded the International Classical Music Award (ICMA) in the category "Baroque Vocal" as a member of the Cappella Murensis.
+For the recording "Polychoral Splendour" (audite), with works by Heinrich Schütz, he was awarded the International Classical Music Award (ICMA) in the category "Baroque Vocal", whilst a member of the Cappella Murensis.

-Simon Schnorr has worked with orchestras such as the Berlin Philharmonic, the Vienna Philharmonic, the Mozarteum Orchestra Salzburg, the Vienna Academy Orchestra, Ensemble Resonanz, Concerto Köln and the Gustav Mahler Youth Orchestra under conductors such as Claudio Abbado, Marc Albrecht, Michael Boder, Jacques Delacôte, Martin Haselböck, Stefano Montanari and Mirga Gražinytė-Tyla as well as with directors such as Robert Carsen, Christof Loy, Damiano Michieletto, Vera Nemirova, Peter Stein and Michael Sturminger.
+Simon Schnorr has worked with orchestras such as the Berlin Philharmonic, the Vienna Philharmonic, the Mozarteum Orchestra Salzburg, the Vienna Academy Orchestra, Ensemble Resonanz, Concerto Köln and the Gustav Mahler Youth Orchestra under conductors including Claudio Abbado, Marc Albrecht, Michael Boder, Jacques Delacôte, Martin Haselböck, Stefano Montanari and Mirga Gražinytė-Tyla as well as with directors such as Robert Carsen, Christof Loy, Damiano Michieletto, Vera Nemirova, Peter Stein and Michael Sturminger.